pcarbo/lbfgsb-matlab/README.md

 will create the .mex and .m files in the INSTALLDIR directory, and this directory will be automatically created if it does not exist.

-Adding the installation directory to the MATLAB or Octave path can be done using the command **addpath**.
+Once you are in MATLAB or Octave, add the installation directory to the MATLAB or Octave path can be done using the command **addpath**.
 Note that once you exit MATLAB or Octave the updated path is not preserved, and you will need to use addpath in every new session.
-Alternatively, you can add the addpath command to ~/.octaverc or ~/matlab/startup.
+You can add the addpath command to ~/.octaverc or ~/matlab/startup.
 In this way, the path will automatically be updated every time you start a new session.

 ###A brief tutorial